adacav4/Docker-Application-Launcher/README.md

 #### Spyder **(Not implemented)** ####

-Spyder does not work on this application.
+Spyder has not been implemented.

 #### IBM SAS ####